DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 ## E-wallet

+**What are e-wallets?**

-E-wallets are electronic safes (repositories) of cards and payment data for the physical and e-commerce customers.
-Digital wallets allow a customer to register their payment details, making the purchase process more convenient and secure.
+_E-wallets_, or digital wallets, are repositories of cards and payment data for online consumers.
+E-wallets allow a consumer to register their payment details in the wallet, making the purchasing process more convenient and secure.

-<aside class="warning">To use wallets in the API E-commerce Cielo, the merchant must have the wallets integrated in his checkout.</aside>
+> To use e-wallets in the API E-commerce Cielo, the merchant must have the **e-wallets integrated into their checkout**.

-Contact the provider of your choice for further information on how to contract the service.
+Contact the provider of your choice for further information on how to hire the service.

-### Available E-wallets
+### Available e-wallets

 API E-commerce Cielo supports the following digital wallets: